zdh2292390/DOLM/README.md

 (The shell script needs 4 parameters to be specified: $p1=task name, $p2=model name, $p3=result directory, $p4=run times)

-Then you can run the following jupyter notebook in to run evaluations and calculate performance metrics:
+Then you can use the following jupyter notebook to run evaluations and calculate performance metrics:
 ```
 fine-tune/run_eval.ipynb
 ```